-- ES1 International Financial Reporting Standard 9 ('IFRS 9') Financial Instruments is effective for annual periods beginning on or after 1 January 2018.
+- International Financial Reporting Standard 9 ('IFRS 9') Financial Instruments is effective for annual periods beginning on or after 1 January 2018.
+Entities undertaking insurance activities are permitted to apply IFRS 9 on or after 1 January 2021.
 In accordance with IFRS 9, equity instruments are measured at fair value with changes in fair value recognised in profit or loss ('FVPL').
 At initial recognition, an entity may however make an irrevocable election to present changes in the fair value in other comprehensive income ('OCI') on an instrument-by-instrument basis (the 'FVOCI election').
 This FVOCI election is not available for equity instruments that are held for trading or contingent consideration recognised by an acquirer in a business combination.
-If an entity applies the FVOCI election, it does not assess these instruments for impairment and cannot reclassify in profit and loss gains or losses previously recognised in OCI on disposal of these instruments also referred to as 'recycling'. - ES2 In its endorsement advice on IFRS 9, EFRAG expressed the view that measuring equity instruments at FVPL might not reflect the business model of long-term investors, including entities undertaking insurance activities and entities in the energy and mining industries.
+If an entity applies the FVOCI election, it does not assess these instruments for impairment and cannot reclassify in profit and loss gains or losses previously recognised in OCI on disposal of these instruments also referred to as 'recycling'. - In its endorsement advice on IFRS 9, EFRAG expressed the view that measuring equity instruments at FVPL might not reflect the business model of long-term investors, including entities undertaking insurance activities and entities in the energy and mining industries.
 EFRAG also noted that the FVOCI election was not likely to be attractive to long-term investors because the prohibition on recycling might not properly reflect their performance.
-The International Accounting Standards Board ('IASB') explained that allowing recycling would create the need to assess these equity instruments for impairment and noted that the impairment requirements for available-for-sale ('AFS') equity instruments in IAS 39 Financial Instruments: Classification and Measurement were very subjective and had created application problems. - ES3 The European Commission ('the EC') requested EFRAG to investigate the potential effects on long-term investment of the IFRS 9's requirements on accounting for equity instruments.
-The full EC request is provided in Appendix 1 and is summarised below. - ES4 In the first phase of the project ('the assessment phase'), the EC asked EFRAG to collect quantitative data on the current holdings of equity instruments and their accounting treatment and investigate if entities expect that the new accounting requirements will affect their decisions in relation to investment in equity instruments.
+The International Accounting Standards Board ('IASB') explained that gains and losses on instruments subject to the FVOCI election should be recognised only once in comprehensive income.
+Furthermore, the IASB noted that allowing recycling would create the need to assess these equity instruments for impairment and noted that the impairment requirements for available-for-sale ('AFS') equity instruments in IAS 39 Financial Instruments: Classification and Measurement had created application problems. - ES3 The European Commission ('the EC') requested EFRAG to investigate the potential effects on long-term investment of IFRS 9's requirements on accounting for equity instruments.
+The full EC request is provided in Appendix 1 and is summarised below. - ES4 In the first phase of the project ('the assessment phase'), the EC asked EFRAG to collect quantitative data on the current holdings of equity instruments in Europe and their accounting treatment and investigate whether entities expect that the new accounting requirements will affect their decisions in relation to investment in equity instruments.
 EFRAG reported its findings from this phase to the EC in January 2018 and presents a summary of the main findings in Appendix 2.
 The assessment phase indicated that some entities that consider themselves long-term investors expect to modify their asset allocation decisions as a result of IFRS 9's requirements (although most did not specify to what extent), while others do not. - ES5 In the second phase of the project, the EC asked EFRAG to provide advice on whether and how IFRS 9's requirements on accounting for holdings of equity instruments could be improved.
 As part of its due process, EFRAG is now publishing this Discussion Paper ('DP') to gather constituents' views on recycling and impairment of equity instruments designated at FVOCI.
-EFRAG has not included a preliminary view on the issues explored in this DP.
-Feedback from constituents will be considered in developing its technical advice to the EC.

-ES6 In this DP, EFRAG analyses the relevance of recycling in the context of a long-term investment business model.
+EFRAG has not included a preliminary view on the issues explored in this DP but will consider the feedback from constituents in developing its technical advice to the EC. - ES6 In this DP, EFRAG analyses the relevance of recycling in the context of a long-term investment business model.
 It also presents arguments on the conceptual relationship between recycling gains and losses on derecognition and recognising impairment losses (which would create the need to develop an impairment model for this category of financial instruments).